 - Team: A team is a group of people that work together on the same project.

 - Theme: A theme is a group of user stories which contribute to a common goal.
 It is the highest level in the user story hierarchy.

 - User Story: A user story is an element used in Agile software development that contains a short, simple and complete description of a task that needs to be completed by a user.

 - Connection Behavior: A connection behavior is a template that is used to define the deployment, back-promotion and quality gate behaviors that will be applied throughout your release management process.

-- Quality Gate: A set of tests that will run as part of a continuous delivery process to ensure quality by identifying failures prior to deploying.
+- Automation: A set of tests or flows that will run as part of a continuous delivery process to ensure quality by identifying failures prior to deploying.

 - Metadata Item: A metadata item is a representation of a Salesforce metadata type.